Lynn Garrison: Mercenary activity

 Garrison became a mercenary, flying as a combat pilot in various conflicts and later acting as a military and political advisor, allegedly with the support of several US Government agencies and U.S. senators.
 During the Nigerian Civil War (1967–1970), Garrison joined a group of mercenaries fighting for the breakaway state of Biafra.

 Garrison was originally dispatched to Biafra to research ways to neutralize the Nigerian Navy frigate Nigeria, which was blockading Port Harcourt to disrupt petroleum exports.
 Discovering his expertise as a pilot, the Biafrans asked for Garrison to assist.
 On 20 August 1967, he flew one mission in an almost unserviceable B-26 against Kano airfield, destroying three Mig-17s.
-Then it was realised that light aircraft could operate as simple Counter-insurgency aircraft COIN platforms, gaining the support of Garrison's associates, James Baring and John Fairey, of the Barings Bank and Fairey Aviation Company families.
+Then it was realised that light aircraft could operate as simple counter-insurgency aircraft platforms, gaining the support of Garrison's associates, James Baring and John Fairey, of the Barings Bank and Fairey Aviation Company families.
 Count Carl Gustav von Rosen initiated this concept, which finally saw action in May, 1969.
 Garrison's RCAF experience help him destroy numerous Soviet-supplied aircraft, such as a MiG-17 and IL-28 at Port Harcourt on 22 May 1969.
 Numerous such raids were conducted around this period.

 Garrison introduced a Canadian method of dropping bagged supplies to remote areas in Canada without losing the contents.
 He showed how one sack of food could be placed inside a larger sack before the supply drop.
 When the package hit the ground the inner sack would rupture while the outer one kept the contents intact.
 With this method many tons of food were dropped to many Biafrans who would otherwise have died of starvation.